rapalmac/eapp/README.md

 * SpringBoot 3
 * Spring Secutity
 * KeyCloak
+* Docker compose

 ## Installation
 ### Keycloak

+1. Start the keycloak service in the docker-compose.yml file
+2. Browse to http://localhost:9091 and login the "admin" credentials.
-1. Create a realm called "eapp" with default options.
+2. Create a realm called "eapp" with default options.
 2. Create a client "eapplogin" in the realm "eapp"
    1. Valid redirect URIs: http://localhost:8080/*
    2. Web origins: http://localhost:8080